Mabuiag Island: Transportation

-The island is one of the only ones in the Strait to have an airport, though its runway is the smallest in Australia to have commercial service.
-The runway as Mabuiag Island Airport is only 390 metres long.
+Mabuiag Island Airport is in the east of the island (9.9502°S 142.1953°E).
+The runway at is only 450 m long, making it the shortest in Australian for commercial services.

 Amenities

 The Torres Strait Islands Regional Council operates an Indigenous Knowledge Centre with public library facilities on Main Street, known as Ngalpun Ngulaygaw Lag Resource Centre 'Our Place of Learning'.

 Education

 Tagai State College has 17 campuses throughout the Torres Strait.
 Its Mabuiag Island campus (Mabuygiw Ngurpay Lag) provides primary (Early Childhood-6) education at School Street (9.9546°S 142.1895°E).

-There is no secondary school on the island.
-The nearest secondary school is on Thursday Island.
+There are no secondary schools on the island.
+The nearest government secondary school is Tagai State College on Thursday Island.

-Security Issues
+Security issues

 On 5 February 2008, after working on the island for a couple of months, a 27-year-old nurse from New South Wales was attacked and raped in her sleeping quarters by a resident of the island; previously, she had frequently emailed her superiors on Thursday Island about the lack of adequate security on the island.
 The incident prompted a review of security on the island and an inquiry into the sexual attack was launched by the Government of Queensland.
 In February 2009, more than a year after it had begun, the inquiry's findings had still not been released, while the alleged rapist, Dennis Kris, 23, was on bail before being due to be sentenced later that year.

 On Monday, 16 August 2010, Dennis William Kris pleaded guilty in the Cairns District Court to rape, unlawfully entering a dwelling to commit an indictable offence and unlawfully entering a dwelling at night with intent.
 Judge William Everson sentenced Kris to six years' jail on the first count, three years on the second, one year on the third, to be served concurrently.
 Everson ordered, however, that as Kris had spent 785 days in pre-sentence custody, he could apply for immediate parole.
 Kris's mother worked at the medical centre on Mabuiag.
 Kris stole keys to the centre and sleeping quarters from his mother's briefcase.
 He let himself into the facility late at night where he attacked the sleeping woman.
 He and several friends then stayed outside the facility until daylight, calling out to and mocking the victim.
 Kris had disabled the nurse's telephone while he was in the building so she could not call for assistance.
 When the nurse called her Queensland Health superiors on Thursday Island the morning after the rape, she was told to "put it behind you and get back to work".
 The nurse left the island that day to seek medical help; Queensland Health immediately stopped her pay – it was only reinstated when the details were published in The Australian.

 In April 2010, a Magistrates' Court was opened on the island for the first time.
 The court is part of the Torres Strait Court Circuit which is conducted on various islands in the Torres Strait on a rotational basis.